garylirocks/quickrefs/azure-active-directory.markdown

 ## B2B

+- For collaborating with business partners from external organizations like suppliers, partners and vendors
+- Users appear as guests

 <img src="images/azure_ad-external-identities.png" width="600" alt="Guest users" />

 Your could invite people from other external identity providers as guest users, you control what they can access to, and for how long, the process is like this: